oktadev/okta-blog/_source/_posts/2022-07-27-python-okta.md

 4. For framework, choose 1.

 5. You need to enter the URIs you want to use to redirect.
 In the CLI these are referred to as Redirect URIs.
-In your developer dashboard, they're called sign-in redirect URIs.
+In your developer dashboard, they're called **Sign-in redirect URIs**.
 For this walkthrough, we'll use: `http://localhost:3000/authorization-code/callback`.
 You can use other localhost ports, just be sure to write out the link with the `/authorization-code/callback` added at the end.

 6. You also need to add your **Post Logout Redirect URIs**.
 In the developer dashboard, these are called **Sign-out redirect URIs**.
 Since we used localhost:3000, the URI will be: `http://localhost:3000/`.